-- 1. The rezoning shall not take effect until the portion of the subject property to be rezoned is subdivided and recombined with the adjacent MARTA property to the north (parcel ID 18 348 01 027) in accordance with the zoning and subdivision requirements and procedures in effect at the time the subdivision application is made. - 2.
-Use shall be limited to MARTA-specific purposes.
+1. The rezoning shall not take effect until the portion of the subject property to be rezoned is subdivided and recombined with the property to the north (parcel ID 18 348 01 027) in accordance with the zoning and subdivision requirements and procedures in effect at the time the subdivision application is made.